 - Request your leave online at www.mylincolnportal.com (Company Code: TRIBPUB) or by calling 855-832-9585.

 - When leave is intermittent, you will need to contact Lincoln Financial for each increment of time you are using as FMLA.
 Instructions will be sent to you once your FMLA is approved.

-- When leave is taken for medical reasons, you will be required to provide a certification from the health care provider of the person requiring care, whether it is yourself or your spouse, child, or parent.
-Lincoln Financial will reach out to medical provider.
+- When leave is taken for medical reasons, you will be required to provide a certification from the health care provider of the person requiring care, whether it is yourself or your spouse, child or parent.
+Lincoln Financial will reach out to the medical provider.

 - Lincoln Financial will communicate with you regarding the status of your application.

 FMLA leave is unpaid.
 The Corporate Benefits Team will supplement your unpaid FMLA with any accrued available flexible paid time off:

 - If you request bonding leave because of a birth, adoption or foster care placement of a child, any accrued available flexible paid time off will be substituted for unpaid family medical leave and run concurrently with your FMLA leave.

 - If you request leave because of your own serious health condition, or to care for a covered relation with a serious health condition, any accrued available flexible paid time off will supplement unpaid family medical leave and run concurrently with your FMLA.